Married Life (2007 film): DVD release

 The DVD release of the film includes three alternative endings, all of which advance the action to late 1966.
-Harry and Pat are returning home from their grandson's wedding when he is distracted by a billboard advertising the digestive aid he had laced with poison in order to murder his wife.
+Harry and Pat are returning home from their grandson's wedding when he is distracted by a billboard advertising the digestive aid he had laced with poison to murder his wife.
 In the first and longest of the three, he crashes the car and Pat is killed.
 Richard visits Harry in the hospital, and Harry asks him to bring him the same poison so he can kill himself.
 Richard complies, then is arrested and tried for Harry's murder.
 The audience is left not knowing the outcome.
 The second alternate ending matches the first up to the point of Harry consuming the poison, then fades to black.
 In the third, Harry pointedly sees the billboard, smiles wryly, and continues without crashing.